The most prominent type of Ray Gun these days.

 Annoyingly, energy weapon beams actually did travel instantaneously once, but once the special effects budget increased, Reality Is Unrealistic set in and we got the generic "energy bullets".

 Stargate SG-1 takes this over the top.
-The beam weapons of the Ori Motherships are so ridiculously slow that any ship can easily dodge them, while Humans railguns (and machine guns) are almost instant traveling.
+The beam weapons of the Ori Motherships are so ridiculously slow that any ship can easily dodge them, but make up for it by being able to pack such a punch they tear through vessels even with Asgard shielding.
+Similarly, Goa'uld weaponry tends to be highly inaccurate and are designed mostly to inspire terror in less-advance races.

-The Zatarc use small weapons that fit into a palm emitting bright red beams, cutting right through flesh, meaning it's pointless for a bodyguard to stand in front of the mark.
+The Zatarc use small weapons that fit into a palm emitting bright red beams, cutting right through flesh, meaning it's (more often than not) pointless for a bodyguard to stand in front of the mark.

 Done relatively well in Star Trek.
 While they're called "Phasers" and they form a solid glowy line, they hit the target almost instantaneously.
 They are a bit slower then they should be, however, with a visible delay between firing and hitting the target.
 This is explained by phasers being a particle-based weapon.
 In the technical manual, they are stated as firing a stream of "nadion" particles.
 But the canon contradicts itself as to exactly how fast phaser beams travel.